The transformation of Arden will take place over more than 30 years.

 The interruption caused by building and development will only commence once the planning is complete and the planning permit approval process has occurred.

-Following the conclusion of the consultation period, a summary of feedback and analysis of the data collected will be made publicly available on our website.
+Following the conclusion of the consultation period, a summary of feedback and analysis of the data collected has been made publicly available on our website.

 To be kept up to date with the process as it moves through these milestones, please ‘follow’ our webpage melbourne.vic.gov.au/arden, email email@example.com, or call (03) 9651 9600.